FrederikTheisen/FTNMRTools/README.md

 ...
 ```

-2) Topspin 'totxt' exported files in a folder. 'multitotxt' can be executes by downloading the AU program from here and running that in Topspi
+2) Topspin 'totxt' exported files in a folder. 'multitotxt' can be executes by downloading the AU program from here and running that in Topspin

+Topspin command line
 ```
 multitotxt
->Number of experiments to export?
->Export path?
 ```
+The AU program will ask for the number of experiments and the output path.
+The output files will be named according to the EXPNO of the experiments.

 Usage of the script:
 ```
+#If all data sets are in the same file
 python3 1DBaselineCorrection.py path-to-file
+#If multiple files exported using multitotxt (or totxt many times)
+python3 1DBaselineCorrection.py path-to-folder-with-files
 ```
 Output is 2 files containing the baseline corrected data and the integrated peaks.